-In January 2008 Bella Roberts entered Focus as the UK’s first Z-LASIK patient.
-The mother of three was classed as clinically blind without glasses and had long dreamt of having laser eye surgery but had been put off by the traditional methods used.
+Bella Roberts entered Focus as the UK’s first Z-LASIK patient.
+The mother of three was classed as clinically blind without glasses and had long dreamed of having eye surgery but had been put off by the traditional methods used.

 Bella was a little nervous about being the UK’s first Z-LASIK patient but she entered the laser suite and within twenty minutes after treatment her vision was better than 20/20.
 Whilst this was a life changing moment for Bella Roberts and her family it was also a turning point for Focus and the level of results that we can achieve.

 Refractive surgery had now not only reached new levels of safety but with the advent of Z-LASIK it had now become so accurate that vision beyond 20/20 became an everyday occurrence.

 The early years of eye surgery